U.S. auto suppliers seek government aid to cope with coronavirus hit

-DETROIT (Reuters) - The trade group for U.S. auto parts makers on Thursday asked the government for emergency grants “to keep the doors open,” tariff relief and other assistance to cope with mounting pressures from the coronavirus crisis.
+DETROIT/WASHINGTON (Reuters) - The trade group for U.S. auto parts makers on Thursday asked the government for emergency grants “to keep the doors open,” tariff relief and other assistance to cope with mounting pressures from the coronavirus crisis.

 The Motor Equipment Manufacturers Association (MEMA) asked congressional leaders to create a “Manufacturing Emergency Assistance” grant program “to keep the doors open, preserve jobs, and prevent bankruptcies in the vital manufacturing sector.”